Telecominfraproject/wlan-cloud-ucentralgw/README.md

 The service supports an OpenAPI REST based interface for management.
 You can find the [definition here](https://github.com/stephb9959/ucentralgw/blob/main/tipapi/ucentral/ucentral.yaml).

 ## Using the API
-In the `test_scripts` directory, you will find a series of scripts that will show you how to use the API with curl.
+In the `test_scripts` directory, you will find a series of scripts that will show you how to use the API with curl or Python3.
 More scripts will be added in the future.